wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-ghost-dhaot.md

 1. To return to a loved one.
 1. To deliver an important message.
 1. To reach a sacred temple.
-1. To reach an undiscovered archaeological site.
+1. To reach an undiscovered archeological site.
 1. To reach the sea.
 1. To be buried with its mount.